Hosting Shiny

 1.3 Application Development

 Application development begins with an idea of what you would like your app to do.
 In a first iteration, you will have a proof-of-concept version of the app that will likely have bugs and need more refinement.
 It might take several iterations of fixing bugs and incorporating feedback from the users until the data app reaches its final form.
-Even after that, you might have to update the data behind the app, incorporate latest technologies, and provide security updates for the users.
-You might not make fundamental changes to the app any more, but you are still releasing new versions from time to time.
+Even after that, you might have to update the data behind the app, integrate the latest technologies, and provide security updates for users.
+While you may not make major changes to the app itself, you will release new versions with minor updates from time to time.

 If you are using Shiny, you are participating in application development.
-Shiny is a web application framework that can help with the application development process.
+Shiny is a web application framework helps with the application development process.
 As a framework, it abstracts most of the complicated code needed for user interfaces, leaving you more time to focus on developing data features for your data app.
 Shiny is integral in simplifying the application development process for data-intensive apps.

 1.4 Application Hosting